Igor Jurisica

 Research Synopsis

 The primary research focus is on integrative computational biology, and representation, analysis and visualization of high dimensional data generated by high-throughput biology experiments.
-Of particular interest is the use of comparative analysis in the mining of different dataset types such as protein-protein interaction, gene/protein expression profiling, microRNA:target, drug:target, and high-throughput screens for protein crystallization.
+Of particular interest is the use of comparative analysis in the mining of different dataset types such as protein-protein interaction, gene/protein expression profiling, microRNA:target, drug:target, to identify prognostic/predictive signatures, determine clinically relevant combination therapies, and develop accurate models of drug mechanism of action and disease-altered signaling cascades.
+Importantly, understanding these mechanisms would not only help to treat the disease more accurately, but to provide personalized options for disease prevention.

 For further information, please visit our website.